 It’s good to have a password to protect your Mac’s data.
 However, a skilled thief can still bypass this by booting your Mac in recovery mode and resetting the password.
 To stop this, you can set up a Firmware password.

 Adding a Firmware password makes it impossible for anyone to reset your password or boot your Mac from another drive.
 This makes your computer useless if it falls into the wrong hands.

 If you are unable to log in to your Mac because you have forgotten your password, fret not,...
 Read more

-A firmware password refers to a password that is set within the Mac’s EFI firmware, separate from the OS itself.
-When configured, it prevents the Mac from booting into anything other than the default drive without using a password.
-What this means is that your Mac cannot be booted into Recovery Mode, Single User Mode, Target Disk Mode, or an external drive.
+A Firmware password is a special kind of password that’s separate from your Mac’s operating system.
+Once set, it stops your Mac from booting from any drive other than the default one without a password.
+This means no one can boot your Mac into Recovery Mode, Single User Mode, Target Disk Mode, or from an external drive.

-In order to set the Firmware Password, you will need to boot into Recovery Mode.
-To enter this mode, hold down CMD + R when your Mac is booting.
-If successful, you will be taken to the Recovery Mode menu.
+To set a Firmware password, you’ll need to start your Mac in Recovery Mode.
+To do this, hold down CMD + R while your Mac is starting up.
+You’ll know it worked when you see the Recovery Mode menu.

-Once in this mode, go to the menu bar at the top of your desktop and click Utilities > Firmware Password Utility.
+From there, go to the menu bar at the top and click Utilities > Firmware Password Utility.

-Your Mac firmware password is now set.
-To test it, boot into Recovery Mode or any other drive other than your default startup disk.
-Your Mac will ask for the password before you can proceed.
+Your Firmware password is now active.
+To check it, try booting your Mac from any drive other than the default one.
+You’ll be asked for the password before you can continue.